salehjg/DGCNN-on-FPGA/readme.md

 # Configuration
 To make it easier to explore the design space and try different configurations, all of the parameters that affect the output performance of the task kernels are gathered in a separate submodule repository at directory `config`.
+Also please note that various vivado directives for different steps are used to facilitate design implementation (opt, place, and route).

 # 1. Building The Host Program
 ```